Finch-API/finch-connect-sdk/README.md

 ## Contributing

-Pull requests in this repo are not routinely reviewed, do not submit pull requests if you are having issues with Finch Connect.
+Pull requests in this repo are not routinely reviewed.
+Do not submit pull requests if you are having issues with Finch Connect.
 Instead please reach out to our support team at developers@tryfinch.com.